coreos/docs/os/configuring-date-and-timezone.md

 ### Changing the timezone

-Start by listing the available time zones:
+Start by listing the available timezones:

 ```
 $ timedatectl list-timezones